aakassh16/youtube-title-classifier-comparison/README.md

 motivational videos.
 This classification helps in discovering intrinsic and extrinsic videos.
-After classifying the videos, we do a performance comparison on those titles using some common machine learning methods such as Support Vector Machine, Naive Bayes, Logistic Regression, Random Forest, etc. And also we use Deep Learning classifiers such as Convolution Neural Networks, Long Short-Term Memory, Recurrent Neural Networks, etc to compare for better performance analysis.
+After classifying the videos, we do a performance comparison on those titles using some common machine learning methods such as Support Vector Machine(SVM), Naive Bayes(NB), Logistic Regression(LR), Random Forest(RF), etc. And also we use Deep Learning classifiers such as Convolution Neural Networks(CNN), Long Short-Term Memory(LSTM), Recurrent Neural Networks(RNN), etc to compare for better performance analysis.